Pursue a Specialization in Journalism in Downtown Pittsburgh

 - International business

-Students who are not looking to choose a concentration can consider Point Park’s professional track within the master’s program.
-This long-established program offers students the opportunity to design their own M.A. in Journalism.
-Students take five core courses, then select communication courses that directly relate to their areas of professional interest, including advertising, broadcast journalism, broadcast production, digital media, integrated marketing communications, media relations, photojournalism, print journalism and public relations.
+Students who are not looking to choose a concentration can consider Point Park's professional track within the master's program.
+This long-established program offers students the opportunity to design their own area of study.
+Students take five core courses, then select communication courses that directly relate to their areas of professional interest, including advertising, broadcast journalism, broadcast production, digital media, integrated marketing communications, media relations, photojournalism, print journalism and communication technology.
 Students also have the opportunity to submit work for publication through partner media organizations and the Point Park News Service.

 The journalism thesis track option provides the opportunity for students to take additional courses to prepare for admission to a Ph.D. program.

-The School of Communication also offers, in conjunction with the School of Business, a 54-credit M.A. in Journalism and Mass Communication/Master of Business Administration program with concentrations in public relations and advertising management, print/digital media management and broadcast/digital media management.
+The School of Communication also offers, in conjunction with the School of Business, a 54-credit M.A. in Media Communication/Master of Business Administration program with concentrations in public relations and advertising management, print/digital media management and broadcast/digital media management.